mdreesen/fourtyio/readme.md

 This project is a mono repo for Fourtyio.

 Please ensure you have the docker containers running before developing this project.
 It is suggested to run three terminals.
-One running the frontend, and two for the backend [one for the ts tranpiler, and the other for nodemon]
+One running the frontend, and two for the backend [one for the ts transpiler, and the other for nodemon]